acherrera/anthony-herrera/content/posts/Programming/20230125_python_pelican.md

 ## Things That Are Lacking

-* e-commerce tools - what do I need these for?
+* E-commerce tools - what do I need these for?
-* user sign up and comments - what do I need these for?
+* User sign up and comments - what do I need these for?
 * Per user customization - I'm not creating Facebook here, just putting some thoughts and ideas up
 * User counter dislayed on page (would be nice)